 All forms of exercise belong to mitochondrial green zone.
 Intensity has the biggest effect on mitochondrial respiration.
 Marathon wears and tears.
 High-intensity interval training cleans and boosts.

-Take a long walk in nature.
+Mature Alternative: Take a long walk in nature.
 Does the same thing.

 Processing food into cellular fuel is heavy work for mitochondria.
 The more we eat, the more we cause mitochondrial labor.
 Less food means more time and energy for other tasks, like cleaning out mitochondrion corpses (mitophagy).

-Leave a slight craving before you finish eating.
+Example: Leave a slight craving before you finish eating.
 The burn that stays through the day is not from hunger, but from cellular regeneration.

 Mitochondrial duties are further reduced with intermittent fasting, which gives the critters a chance to fight oxidative and nitrosative damage.
 Intermittent fasting is habitual, relatively effortless, yet as efficient as long-term fasting, sans the extended suffering.

-Fast one day a week, drinking plenty of water (3-4 liters).
+Weekly Fast: Fast one day a week, drinking plenty of water (3-4 liters).

-Eat within a 4-5 hour window, for example between 2pm and 6pm only.
+Daily Fast: Eat within a 4-5 hour window, for example between 2pm and 6pm only.

 A ketogenic diet is high in healthy fats and low in carbohydrates, which helps the liver produce so-called ketone bodies, a superior fuel to the body and brain.
 Mitochondria love ketosis, because ketones burn cleaner, causing less wear and tear in their ranks.

-Limit simple carbohydrates like sugar, wheat, pasta, rice and processed foods to the minimum.
+Example: Limit simple carbohydrates like sugar, wheat, pasta, rice and processed foods to the minimum.
 Take your carbs from whole foods, organic vegetables, local organic farms.
 Answer carb and sugar craving with healthy fats from coconut oil, olive oil, nuts, seeds, fish and grass fed meats.
 Cheat once a week, if you need to.

 We can’t eliminate all the toxins from modern environment (80,000 or so in the immediate vicinity), but we can eliminate the obvious.

-Use only pure consumer care products.
+Example: Use only pure consumer care products.
 Exclude additives and preservatives.
 Drink clean water.
 Breathe clean air.
 Avoid industrial, processed, packaged, canned foods.
 Sweat a lot.
 Poo at least once a day.

+We’re all different in terms of what type of foods and micro-nutrients we require.
+Few tests give a full understanding of how we can personalize our nutritional strategy aside from a full metabolomic test that is able to define a precise individualized protocol.
+Supplementation is also important, but only if we understand our individual needs.
 Fifty years ago we didn’t have supplements, so why do we need them today?
 Because 50 years ago a piece of broccoli had 10 times the nutrients.
 Soil erosion has caused food erosion which has caused health erosion.
 Supplementation has become vital.
 With one caveat: the type of supplements we need are also highly individual.